 Pet Limping Montgomery County Vet

-Limping is a problem for the young and the old, the dog and cat, almost anyone can wind up in a situation where Limping may result.
-Illness or injury can all wind up in a beloved pet unable to move her limbs properly.
+Limping is a problem for the young and the old, the dog and the cat alike.
+Almost anyone can wind up in a situation where Limping may result.
+Illness or injury can all result in a beloved pet being unable to move her limbs properly.
 However limping is not an easy problem to get to the bottom of in most cases – and getting a trained professional on the case is the best idea!

 Dogs and cats with sprains, strains, tears, avulsions, and even simple fractures need care in order to get better in the vast majority of cases.
 Not only can we offer stabilization and relief from pain, but we can help your pet recover quickly, smoothly, and to the same or higher level of functioning than previously.
 Veterinary Rehabilitation is a new area which helps to ensure that animals recover from and excel to their optimal level of functioning.
 A rehabilitation specialist can assess your pet, design a protocol of exercises and treatments, and assist your pet along the road (with any of the bumps) of recovery.
 Beyond balancing on a ball, your pet can learn to increase strength and dexterity.